MrPicklePinosaur/haku/README.md

 ### Identifiers

 - variables: the first character must be _katakana_; further characters katakana or number kanji.
 The last character can be 達, to indicate a plural.
 - function names: must start with a kanji.
 If they are nouns, further characters are also kanji; if they are verbs, further characters are hiragana verb endings.
+If they are adjectives, the final character must be い or な.

 ### Constants

 - integer: written using number kanji.
 For zero, either 零, ゼロ or ◯.
-Negative number prefix is マイナス, optional positive number prefix is プラス
+Negative number prefix is マイナス, optional positive number prefix is プラス.
+All kanji for large numbers (億, 兆, 京, etc) are supported, please read [my article](https://quickandtastycooking.org.uk/articles/japanese-large-numbers/) if you are not familiar with them.
 - rational: two integers separated by 点
-- string: 「」or 『』
+- string: quotes are「」or 『』
-- list: consist of identifiers or constants separated by と or 、
+- list: consist of identifiers or constants separated by と or 、.
+To nest lists, wrap them in ［...］.

 ### Named function definitions